scarv/libscarv/README.md

   i.e., there are sub-directories for *each* target architecture.
   Note that:

-  - The strategy is st. that the top-level directory for kernel
+  - The top-level directory for a given kernel
     (i.e., `${REPO_HOME}/src/libscarv/${KERNEL}`)
-    has
+    houses
-    an architecture-agnostic implementation;
+    an architecture-agnostic implementation.
-    portions of this (e.g., a particular function) can be replaced by
-    an architecture-specific implementation
+    This implementation may be either

+    - incomplete,
+      meaning it *must* be combined with supporting, architecture-specific functionality
+      (i.e., cannot be used as a stand-alone kernel),
+    -   complete,
+      meaning it *may*  be combined with supporting, architecture-specific functionality
+      (i.e., can    be used as a stand-alone kernel).

-    housed in the target architecture (sub-)directory
+  - *If* supporting, architecture-specific functionality is used, the target architecture (sub-)directory
-    (i.e., `${REPO_HOME}/src/libscarv/${KERNEL}/${ARCH}`).
+    (i.e., `${REPO_HOME}/src/libscarv/${KERNEL}/${ARCH}`)
+    houses it.

-  - Within the target architecture (sub-)directory, we follow the naming scheme
+  - Within a given target architecture (sub-)directory,

-    - `X_imp.S` to denote the architecture-specific implementation of some functionality `X`,
+    - `X_imp.S` captures the architecture-specific implementation
+      of some functionality `X`,
-    - `macro.S` to denote support macros for said implementation(s).
+    - `macro.S` captures macros that support said implementation(s).

 #### The `libscarv` test suite